Taco Chex Mix

 - Microwave on high for 5 minutes, stirring half way through, or until mixture has begun to brown.

-- Spread on waxed paper or foil to cool.
+- Spread out the mixture on waxed paper or aluminum foil so that it can cool.

 - Store in air tight container.